 Japanese knife handles have a slim circular or octagonal shape without any contours for fingers.
 They are not the most comfortable and it takes time to become familiar with the grip.
 German knife handles are a better fit for your hand, with obvious curves to accommodate your fingers.

 The tang is the piece of metal below the knife blade that forms the basis of the handle.
 The size of the tang influences the weight distribution of the knife.
-German knives have scales added to the tang to make them easier to hold.
+German knives often have scales added to the tang to make them easier to hold.
 German knives also have a full tang that is as wide as the scales, making them heavier towards the bottom.
 The tang is the slim metal strip you see in the center of German knife handles ― rivets join scales to the tang.

 Japanese knife tangs taper inside the handle.
 Unlike the German variety, the tang is not visible in a Japanese knife handle because it is surrounded by its scales.
 The thin tang moves the center of gravity in Japanese chef knives further up the blade to give you more controlled movements.